Mahir Zeynalov: Career

-Zeynalov first started his professional career with the Los Angeles Times.
+Zeynalov started his professional career with the Los Angeles Times.
 He later joined Today's Zaman and worked there until the Turkish government shut down the newspaper in 2016.
 He has written columns for Al Arabiya since 2013 and regularly contributes to Huffington Post.
 He is a frequent commentator on the world's major radio and TV channels, including CNN, BBC, Al Jazeera, NBC and CBC.
-He was twice recognized among 100 people to follow on foreign policy by the Foreign Policy magazine.
+He was twice recognized among 100 people to follow by the Foreign Policy magazine.
 Mashable also listed Zeynalov in among 14 "reliable sources" to follow regarding Syria.
 He has an expertise on electoral systems and populist autocratic regimes.

+In 2017, Zeynalov founded Globe Post Media, a publishing house of single-subject and niche media publications, including The Defense Post, which has become one of the world's premier news outlets on defense and security.

 Deportation from Turkey

 Zeynalov, who was born in the Soviet Union, had been subject to a massive smear campaign since Gezi summer protests erupted in June 2013 for criticizing the government of Recep Tayyip Erdogan.
 When a corruption scandal broke out in December 2013, Erdogan sued Zeynalov for posting a news report on the graft allegations, seeking up to six years in prison.

 Zeynalov posted a Twitter message on 25 December 2013, criticizing newly appointed police chiefs for refusing to comply with orders of prosecutors.
 Zeynalov's tweet was about corruption charges against public employees and a Saudi businessman, Yasin al-Qadi who was listed by the U.S. as a Specially Designated Global Terrorist.
 Zeynalov was targeted by pro-government media in a smear campaign and immediately sued by Erdoğan.

 In late January, Zeynalov was called in to the police to testify.
 Prosecutors have not yet dropped charges against Zeynalov.

 On 4 February 2014, the Turkish government decided to deport Zeynalov.
 On 7 February 2014, Zeynalov and his wife surrendered to the Istanbul police and were deported.
 Deputy Prime Minister Bülent Arınç argued that Zeynalov was working in Turkey illegally and that he was deported because his visa was expired.

 Erdoğan denied during his parliamentary speech that his government deported Zeynalov.
 He called Zeynalov a "liar" and argued that he has no idea about a tweet posted by the journalist, although he sued Zeynalov over those tweets.

 Turkish lawmaker and opposition politician Sezgin Tanrıkulu submitted a parliamentary inquiry, demanding the government to explain on what grounds they deported Zeynalov.
 Turkish Deputy Prime Minister Arınç acknowledged in a parliamentary response that the government deported Zeynalov, contradicting Erdoğan's previous statement, saying that his visa was expired.